 Typically, our first demand for compensation leads to negotiations toward a settlement.
 We negotiate aggressively and most of the time can settle an injury claim without going to court.
 If negotiations are not progressing, we can file a formal lawsuit, which outlines our evidence and asks the court to grant our demands for compensation.

 Even after a lawsuit has been filed, negotiations typically continue, and a settlement may be reached at any point prior to a jury returning a verdict.
+A car accident attorney will aggressively pursue a fair settlement that ensures that you receive just compensation for your losses.
+If an agreement cannot be reached out of court, the attorneys at the Law Office of Cohen & Jaffe, LLP will not hesitate to take your case before a jury.

 Our objective is to obtain compensation for you that covers all of your costs and losses from the accident and provides additional payment for the pain and suffering you have been put through.
 If your case can be settled without a trial, that saves time and legal costs and allows you to get on with your life sooner.